anywhichway/lazui/README.md

 ## Change History (Reverse Chronological Order)

+2023-11-01 v0.0.44a fixed issue with setting state properties that use dot notation, ehanced docs

 2023-10-31 v0.0.43a removed remote data sync for now, changed remote state to use router, added state lifecycle events, enhanced docs